Could Your Child Have Sensory Processing Disorder?

 School-based supports can also be put in place.
 Talk to your child’s teachers about what accommodations can be made to support your child in the classroom, such as wobble seats, frequent movement breaks and being seated away from noisy distractions.

 At home you can implement safe and easily accessible ways for your child to manage their sensory needs.
 Knowing their sensory preferences, aversions and triggers will be invaluable to enable you to prepare and plan activities to accommodate your child.
-This is also help avert meltdowns!
+This is also helpful to avert meltdowns!

 There are many sensory tools and aides available to help children with sensory issues.
 Keep in mind these things don’t always have to be elaborate or expensive.
 Other things that can help include: